tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Page Sections

-You can use `EzPageSection` to create layouts that have a left or right sidebar.
-Passing `use="aside"` creates a sidebar and `use="main"` creates the associated "two thirds ish" section.
+Page sections can be used to create layouts that have a left or right sidebar.

+- Use `EzPageSection[use="aside"]` to create a sidebar
+- Use `EzPageSection[use="main"]` to create the associated main content section

 ```jsx
 <EzPage>